 How to access iCloud Photo Sharing on iPhone and iPad running iOS 8:

-- Opening the Shared tab will by default get you to view the Activity Stream.
-This screen is an outline of all your shared streams including those built by others and displays what’s been added newly.
-You can also see any of the comments or likes on the photos present here, shared by you or others.
+Step #3.
+Opening the Shared tab will by default get you to view the Activity Stream.
+This screen is an outline of all your shared streams including those built by others and displays what's been added newly.
+You can also see any of the comments or likes on the photos presented here, shared by you or others.

-- Touch the Sharing tab present in the left side of the top navigation.
+Step #4.
+Tap on the Sharing tab present on the left side of the top navigation.

-- If there is no shared tab in the Photos app then you will have to enable shared Photo Streams first.
+Step #6.
+If there is no shared tab in the Photos app, then you will have to enable shared Photo Streams first.